zhewenshen/BAMBINO-LM/README.md

 ```

 ## Evaluation
 Evaluations for our paper were conducted using EleutherAI's [Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) on the [UINAUIL](https://github.com/valeriobasile/uinauil/tree/main) dataset.
-Please refer to the original repositories for usage guidelines.
+Please refer to the original repositories for usage.

+## License
+Distributed under the MIT License.
+See `LICENSE.txt` for more information.